-• Extensions to the existing memorial ash system have been picked up from Perth and will be installed when the works crew are available.
-Discussion regarding the state of the garden is underway with the CDO, CEO and shire gordener. gardener.
+Extensions to the existing memorial ash system have been picked up from Perth and will be installed when the works crew are available.
+Discussion regarding the state of the garden is underway with the CDO, CEO and shire gardener.
 Yealering Foreshore Correspondence with the Wheatbelt NRM.
 Support to Kirkgate Consulting with the Living Lakes Activation plan.
 Wickepin Playground On-site meeting with Nature Play Solutions, who have been given the contract for the concept plan.
 Meeting with surveyor to create a 'levels and features survey' of the proposed recreational space.
-The survey has been received by Shire and handed onto Nature Play Solutions.
-Community engagement on project sought via Watershed News, facebook post, Instagram post, visit to playgroup, phone calls to interested parties, general conversation at functions around town: Feedback to date has been in-line with the scope passed on to the landscape architect.
+The survey has been received by Shire and handed onto Nature Play Solutions. • Community engagement on project sought via Watershed News, facebook post, Instagram post, visit to playgroup, phone calls to interested parties, general conversation at functions around town: Feedback to date has been in-line with the scope passed on to the landscape architect.
 'Big ticket items' requested by the community include net swings, flying fox, tall climbing tower with slides, bump track, zero depth water feature along with a number of smaller, doable items.
 The requests have been consistent for the park to be landscaped in a natural setting.
 There has been comment from one community member that Wogolin Road is too unsafe and that the proposed park should be relocated to Johnston Park.
 Heavy haulage vehicles and speed limits have been flagged as problems by a number of community members.
 Feedback has been shared with Nature Play Solutions.
 Tourism Social media: posts to the shire facebook and Instagram pages.
-Advert placed in the weekend Wheatbelt Region Guide in the West Travel Magazine of Caraland the West Australian.
-Sport and Recreation Correspondence with the Narrogin co-ordinator of the Upper Great Southern Building Sustainable Clubs Program Recreation Sustainable Clubs Program.
+Advert placed in the weekend Wheatbelt Region Guide in the West Travel Magazine of the West Australian.
+Sport and Recreation Correspondence with the Narrogin co-ordinator of the Upper Great Southern Building Sustainable Clubs Program.
 Support to Department of Local Government, Sport and Cultural Industries.
-Information forwarded to always great expecting the control of the control o Governance Information forwarded to clubs re grant opportunities.
-Staff support as needed.
-Other Responded to queries from CDO Network.
-Ligican with Manager of Works, CEO and ESO for projects peeding completion or works.
-Liaison with Manager of Works, CEO and ESO for projects needing completion or works to be undertaken. to be undertaken.
+Information forwarded to clubs re grant opportunities.
+Governance Other Staff support as needed.
+Responded to queries from CDO Network.
+Liaison with Manager of Works, CEO and ESO for projects needing completion or works to be undertaken.